 Monthly Highway Cleanups

 The Tri-Valley’s three mosques in Pleasanton, San Ramon and Livermore join on a Saturday morning each month and clean our adopted stretch of Interstate 680.
-We do this good for our community along the Prophet Muhammad’s advice to pick up trash from the road.
+We do this good to drive strengthen social cohesion in our community and in doing so we follow the Prophet Muhammad (peace be upon him)’s Prophetic injunction to pick up trash from the road.
 It is a point of personal pride for the 15,000+ Muslims to drive by our sponsored part of I-680 and see a clean road.
 Volunteer

 Monthly Food Distribution